cjcj56/DataProtector/README.md

 # DataProtector
-A small Java project encrypting, managing and decrypting files and other data
+A small Java project for encrypting, managing and decrypting files and other data